ZakisCodes/XrayAnalyzer/README.md

 ---

-Thank you for considering XrayVision for your evaluation!
+Thank you for considering XrayAnalyzer for your evaluation!